-A new initiative called Standing Group of Experts on African swine fever in the Baltic and Eastern Europe region (hereafter referred as ‘SGE ASF ’) was set up under the GF-TADs umbrella to build up a closer cooperation among countries affected by African swine fever (ASF) and thereby, address the disease in a more collaborative and harmonised manner across the Baltic and Eastern Europe sub-region.
+A new initiative called Standing Group of Experts on African swine fever in Europe (hereafter referred as ‘SGE ASF’) was set up under the GF-TADs umbrella to build up a closer cooperation among countries affected by African swine fever (ASF) and thereby, address the disease in a more collaborative and harmonised manner across Europe.

-The Standing Group of Experts on African swine fever in the Baltic and Eastern Europe region is a unique opportunity to engage affected countries into a fruitful regional dialogue and increased transparency.
+The Standing Group of Experts on African swine fever in Europe is a unique opportunity to engage affected countries into a fruitful regional dialogue and increased transparency.
 The GF-TADs offers the ideal framework to discuss common / harmonized mitigation measures based on scientific and technical grounds only.

 - organisations: EC - OIE - FAO

 Secretariat: OIE sub-regional Representation in Brussels (email@example.com)

 SGE ASF2 (Tallinn, February 2015)

 SGE ASF5 (Lisbon, 19 September 2016)

 , Prague, 11-12 March 2019